SolaceProducts/pubsubplus-pks-quickstart/README.md

 ./scripts/setup_helm.sh
 ```

-### Step 3 (Optional): Load the Solace Docker image to a Docker image registry
+### Step 3 (Optional): Load the Solace Docker image to a private Docker image registry

-**Hint:** You may skip the rest of this step if not using a specific Docker image registry (Harbor).
-The free PubSub+ Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ), in this case the docker registry reference to use will be `solace/solace-pubsub-standard:<TagName>`.
+**Hint:** You may skip the rest of this step if not using a private Docker image registry (Harbor).
+The free PubSub+ Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).
+For public Docker Hub the docker registry reference to use will be `solace/solace-pubsub-standard:<TagName>`.

 To get the Solace message broker Docker image, go to the Solace Developer Portal and download the Solace PubSub+ software message broker as a **docker** image or obtain your version from Solace Support.